HMAS Assail: Design and construction

 The Attack class was ordered in 1964 to operate in Australian waters as patrol boats (based on lessons learned through using the s on patrols of Borneo during the Indonesia-Malaysia Confrontation, and to replace a variety of old patrol, search-and-rescue, and general-purpose craft.
 Initially, nine were ordered for the RAN, with another five for Papua New Guinea's Australian-run coastal security force, although another six ships were ordered to bring the class to twenty vessels.
 The patrol boats had a displacement of 100 tons at standard load and 146 tons at full load, were 107.6 ft in length overall, had a beam of 20 ft, and draughts of 6.4 ft at standard load, and 7.3 ft at full load.
 Propulsion machinery consisted of two 16-cylinder Paxman YJCM diesel engines, which supplied 3460 shp to the two propellers.
 The vessels could achieve a top speed of 24 kn, and had a range of 1200 nmi at 13 kn.
 The ship's company consisted of three officers and sixteen sailors.
 Main armament was a bow-mounted Bofors 40 mm gun, supplemented by two .50-calibre M2 Browning machine guns and various small arms.
 The ships were designed with as many commercial components as possible: the Attacks were to operate in remote regions of Australia and New Guinea, and a town's hardware store would be more accessible than home base in a mechanical emergency.

 Assail was built by Evans Deakin and Company at Brisbane, Queensland, launched on 18 November 1967, and commissioned on 12 July 1968.

 Operational history

+The patrol boat was in Darwin Harbour when Cyclone Tracy struck in the early hours of 25 December 1974.
+As conditions deteriorated, the cable attaching Assail to the cyclone mooring snapped.
+While riding out the storm, it was reported that the ship reached 80 degrees of roll, her side navigation lights observed to be immersed in the water.
+Assail was able to exit the harbour safely.

 Assail paid off on 18 October 1985, and was transferred to the Indonesian Navy and renamed KRI Sigurot (864).
 The patrol boat was listed in Jane's Fighting Ships as still operational in 2011.